 Global Studies Graduate Student Research Grant

 The Ozmen Institute for Global Studies at the University of Nevada, Reno, in collaboration with the Graduate School, the Graduate Student Association (GSA) and the Office of the Provost have jointly provided and allocated special funds to enhance and promote international research activities for graduate students in different disciplines on campus.
-The grant program gives special consideration to interdisciplinary proposals which produce meaningful results that contribute to the research and outreach mission of the Ozmen Institute for Global Studies at the university.
+The grant program gives special consideration to interdisciplinary proposals of up to $2,000 which produce meaningful results that contribute to the research and outreach mission of the Ozmen Institute for Global Studies at the university.

 The following types of projects will be considered for funding:

 - International research conducted within the United States (e.g., at major U.S. research universities and/or organizations with an international focus)

 Learn about the projects of Global Studies Graduate Student Research Grant recipients.

 Grant eligibility, deadlines and review

 Any currently registered University of Nevada, Reno graduate student in the Masters or PhD programs and engaged in international research activities is eligible to apply for these funds.
 Graduate students can only apply for and receive one award per year.
 Although applicants may receive grants in consecutive years, those who have not previously received the graduate research award will have higher priority.

 Funding amount and period of funding